-This assessment could take the form of an open-book essay or structured questions with an expected learner response of approximately 1,500 words or an individual oral presentation or a poster exhibition with expected learner's response of 10-12 minutes in presentation or explanation of a poster or any other method that is appropriate to meet the evidence requirements.
-Learners could also provide evidence requirements in the form of an individual blog or creation of a website, with approximately 1,500 words.
+This assessment could take the form of an open-book report with an expected learner response of approximately 2,000 words or an individual oral presentation or poster exhibition with expected learner's response of 12-15 minutes in presentation or explanation of poster or any other method that is appropriate to meet the evidence requirements.
+Learners could also provide the evidence requirements in the form of an individual blog or creation of a website, with approximately 2,000 words.
+It is important that it is designed with an agreed format to meet all knowledge and skills required across all outcomes.